aneldev/dyna-cache/readme.md

 `dyna-cache` is a data holder that controls the memory size that uses to do not exceed a limit.

-It ensures that your nodejs server will not exceed a memory limit while in browser you keep a small cache where you can save it easily in localstore or so.
+It ensures that your nodejs server will not exceed a memory limit while in the browser you keep a small cache where you can save it easily in a localstore or so.

 # Usage